Sennheiser Logo

 Sennheiser LogoSennheiser Logo PNG

-The brand name, which contains the Sennheiser logo, reflects the creator’s name, demonstrating boundless respect for him.
-The symbolic sign – a stylized letter S, enhances this effect.
+The brand name containing the Sennheiser logo reflects the name of its creator, demonstrating boundless respect for him.
+The symbolic sign – a stylized letter S – enhances this effect.
 The entire identity symbolizes German stability and reliability.

 Sennheiser: Brand overview